Iowa Hawkeyes men's basketball: Ralph Miller era (1964–1970)

-Iowa enjoyed 5 years of success under Ralph Miller from 1965 to 1966 through 1969–70, winning two Big Ten conference titles during that span.
+Iowa enjoyed five years of success under Ralph Miller from 1965 to 1966 through 1969–70, winning two Big Ten conference titles.
 Miller joined the Hawks as head coach after completing a successful stint as head coach at Wichita State.

 The 1967–68 team tied for the Big Ten Title with Ohio State with a 10–4 conference record, and a 16–9 overall record.
 This team was led by Sam Williams, a high-scoring forward who led the Big Ten in scoring that year.

 The 1969–70 team was arguably the greatest team in Iowa basketball history.
 Known as the "Six-Pack" (because only 6 players played most of the minutes), this team stormed through the Big Ten with a perfect 14–0 record, one of the few Big Ten teams ever to go undefeated in the conference.
 The team averaged over 100 points in conference play, highlighted by a 108–107 victory in West Lafayette over Purdue late in the season to clinch the outright title.
 Rick Mount of Purdue scored 61 points in that game in a losing effort.

 John Johnson, Iowa 1970.
 Johnson was the #7 overall pick in the 1970 NBA draft.
 University of Iowa yearbook.

 The Six-Pack team was led by John Johnson and "Downtown" Fred Brown, who both enjoyed long and successful NBA careers after playing for the Hawkeyes, Johnson was the 1st round pick (#7) overall of the Cleveland Cavaliers in the 1970 NBA draft.
 Glenn "the Stick" Vidnovic and Chad Calabria also were Six-pack members.
 Iowa averaged almost 80% accuracy as a team from the free throw line for the season.

 Miller left Iowa after the 1969–70 season to accept the head coaching job at Oregon State, where he coached until 1989.
 Miller was inducted into the Naismith Basketball Hall of Fame in 1998.